petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/organizing-claritys-content.md

 1. Set the max number of tags to `3`.

+   !!! note
-   **Note**: Leaving the field blank disables auto-tagging.
-Setting the value to 0 removes any auto limit.
+       Leaving the field blank disables auto-tagging.
+Setting the value to `0` removes any auto limit.

 1. Click *Update*.